aosabook/500lines/dagoba/chapter.md

 Some factors to consider when wrestling with this decision are: the relative cognitive difficulty of learning the simple model vs the more complex model; the additional cognitive load imposed by first using the simple model and then advancing to the complex one vs skipping the simple and learning only the complex; the subset of users required to make the transition, in terms of their proportional size, cognitive availability, available time, and so on.

 In our case this tradeoff makes sense.
-For most uses queries will perform quickly enough that users needn't be concerned with optimizing their query structure or learning the deeper model.
+For most uses queries will return results fast enough that users needn't be concerned with optimizing their query structure or learning the deeper model.
 Those who will are the users writing advanced queries over large datasets, and they are also likely the users most well equipped to transition to a new model.
 Additionally, our hope is that there is only a small increase in difficulty imposed by using the simple model before learning the more complex one.

 Here is the exposed surface of the more complex model: